DNA identifies California 1968 homicide victim and suspect

 Analysis of the cigarette butt in 2010 produced a male DNA profile consistent with the profile developed from the assault kit, but again it did not lead to a suspect.

-Last year, police and district attorney’s staff turned to the investigative genetic genealogy technique to find a possible family tree and that led to identification of a man named Johnny Chrisco as the suspect, authorities said.
+Last year, police and district attorney’s staff turned to the investigative genetic genealogy technique to find a possible family tree.
+That led to identification of a man named Johnny Chrisco as the suspect, authorities said.

-Chrisco, who had not been one of the initial suspects in the case, had been discharged after three years in the Army after a psychological exam that found he had “a pattern of being quick to anger, easy to feel unjustly treated, chronically resentful, immature and impulsive,” the statement said.
+Chrisco, who had not been one of the initial suspects in the case, had been discharged after three years in the Army following a psychological exam that found he had “a pattern of being quick to anger, easy to feel unjustly treated, chronically resentful, immature and impulsive,” the statement said.

 Chrisco died of cancer in 2015 and was buried in Washington state, according to investigators, who still don’t know how he and the victim may have known each other.